jcalais/huedash/README.md

 !["Mobile screenshot of Huedash"](http://i.imgur.com/WmT2oxp.png "Hue dash mobile")

+_The buttons at the top are for activating scenes (such as "the kids have gone to bed") and the tabs are rooms.
+"Vardagsrum" = living room.
+The topmost slider in every room affects all lights in the room.
+A yellow light in a tab means all lights are on.
+A blue (or teal or whatever) light means some lights are on._

 ## Scenes

 In order to see the scenes as in the screenshot, you need to add them with the username you just created as the owner.